 It got me thinking, this whole situation is because we hold on to things, whilst still buying new things.
 Like new duvet covers or clothes or crockery, without getting rid of the old ones to make space for the new ones.
 And it feel more urgent to me now that I am turning 40 next year – I want rid of the old and to have all new stuff for this next stage of my life.

 I’m not seeing this as a midlife crisis as such.
 I am not dreading turning 40.
 I still feel and act as young as I did when I was 20.
 Heck, I’m not even dreading turning 50.
 I’m looking forward to doing new things, maybe a new career once the kids are older, being able to travel more, and reignite old hobbies.
-These amazing people welcomed life after 50, and it is really inspiring.

 So yes, I am looking forward to trying new things, get a bit of me back.
 And to do that, I want my home to be organised, and quick.
 No more decluttering bit by bit.
 I am doing a massive clearout, only keeping the things we need or anything sentimental and irreplaceable.